-With a BSc (Hons) in Environmental Science and a Masters in Environmental Law, Jessica Sansom is the former Head of Sustainability at Innocent Drinks, the number one smoothie brand in the UK.
+With a BSc (Hons) in Environmental Science and a Masters in Environmental Law, Jessica Sansom has been the Sustainability Director at Huel since 2021 and is the former Head of Sustainability at Innocent Drinks, the number one smoothie brand in the UK.

 In addition to this role, she was also Company Secretary for the Innocent Foundation which funds sustainable agriculture projects in developing countries.

 Prior to joining innocent, Jessica worked at the McDonald's Corporation for over five years where she held positions including Environment Manager UK, Global CSR Manager and Sustainable Supply Manager Europe.
 She also worked as an environmental consultant for a range of other public and private sector clients in her home country of Australia.